 Interpreting the chemical fingerprint

-The term chemical fingerprint means the unique mix of chemicals in a sample.
-GC-MS can capture and analyse this mix.
-It helps in measuring THC and finding other cannabinoids.
-This adds depth to our understanding of cannabis, helping scientists make better products for medicine.
+The term chemical fingerprint refers to the unique mix of chemicals in a sample.
+GC-MS (Gas Chromatography-Mass Spectrometry) can capture and analyse this mix, allowing for the measurement of THC and identification of other cannabinoids.
+This provides detailed insight into the composition of cannabis and supports research and categorisation.

 Test type | Substance | Cut-off level (Initial screening) | Cut-off level (Confirmatory test) |